 What Types of Educational Problems Can Look Like ADHD?

 Children with Down syndrome have a wide range of learning styles.
-Your child's educational team may need to try more than one method of presenting material before finding the one that works best for your child.
-If material is presented in a way that is not compatible with a child's learning style (for example, oral lectures for a student who needs visual aids and prompts) that child may appear bored, fidgety, and hyperactive.
+A child's educational team may need to try more than one method of presenting material before finding the one that works best for the child.
+If material is presented in a way that is not compatible with a child's learning style (for example, oral lectures for a student who needs visual aids and prompts) that child may appear bored, fidgety and hyperactive.

 The level of the material may also be a problem.
-If a child is presented with concepts that are too difficult for his cognitive level, he might "tune out" and appear inattentive.
+If a child is presented with concepts that are too difficult for his or her cognitive level, he or she might "tune out" and appear inattentive.
 A child who is bored with overly easy material also may attend poorly and act out.

 What Types of Emotional Issues Can Look Like ADHD?

 Because of the communication problems discussed above, people with Down syndrome may have difficulty talking about things that make them sad or angry.
 Major life changes such as loss or separation may prompt decreases in appropriate behavior at school or work.

 What Are the Next Steps?